How do I check task completion/progress?

-Being able to check how your students are progressing with their homework is a valuable way for you to monitor and guide their learning.
+Being able to check how your students are progressing with their work is a valuable way for you to monitor and guide their learning.

 A Task Summary appears at the top of the progress report, with some brief information about how many students have been assigned the task and how far through it they are.
 This information also appears in the form of a pie graph.